FZambia/centrifuge/src/README.md

 * New admin API `disconnect` method - disconnect user by user ID.
 Note, that this prevents official javascript client from reconnecting.
 But user can theoretically reconnect to Centrifuge immediately and his connection will be accepted.
 This is where connection check mechanism required.
 * No more namespaces in protocol.
 Now namespaces are virtual - i.e. if channel name starts with `namespace_name:` then Centrifuge backend will search for its settings.
 * Tornado updated to version 3.2 - this means that websockets become faster due to Tornado Websocket C module
+* MongoDB and PostgreSQL structure backends must be installed from their own packages from Pypi.
 * And really sweet - private channels for users without sending POST request to your web app

 As you can see there are lots of important changes, so I hope you forgive me for migration inconveniences.